leondgarse/Atom_notebook/AONT/10-16_3G_dongle.md

 ## TR98 Standard Parameters
   - InternetGatewayDevice.Services.VoiceService.{i}.VoiceProfile.{i}.Line.{i}.CallingFeatures.CallerIDName
     - Requires: Need to support this new tr104 node
     - Progress: not supported yet, but in ALU02329107([TELMEX] additional TR-104 objects), it will be implemented as read only, and the real Display name used for the From-header should be used for this TR104 object.
-Display name used for the From-header should be used for this TR104 object.
   - InternetGatewayDevice.Services.VoiceService.{i}.VoiceProfile.{i}.Line.{i}.Stats.ReceivePacketLossRate
   - InternetGatewayDevice.Services.VoiceService.{i}.VoiceProfile.{i}.Line.{i}.Stats.FarEndPacketLossRate
   - InternetGatewayDevice.Services.VoiceService.{i}.VoiceProfile.{i}.Line.{i}.Stats.RoundTripDelay